rriemann/blog/_posts/2015-07-08-stories-from-berlin-at-the-beach-bar-in-berlin-mitte.md

 - *Fritz Cola*: from Hamburg, less sweet, sold in glass bottles
 - *Schweppes Ginger Ale*: drink on the base of ginger, less sweet
-- *Club-Mate*: drink on the base of caffeine `;)`.
+- *Club-Mate*: drink on the base of caffeine :wink:.
 Not my favourite one, but a very important part of German subculture (especially hacker culture).
 Read along on [Wikipedia](https://en.wikipedia.org/wiki/Club-Mate).
 - *Apfelschorle*: This is actually just sparkling water with apple juice mixed right in place.
 You can find *Lift* in some countries.
 There is a variety of other *Schorles*, e.g. *Rhabarberschorle* on the base of rhubarb (sold in bottles).

 #### Wegbier (Beer to go)